-One of the most important aspects which can be affected by a domestic violence dispute is that of child custody.
+One of the most important aspects affected by a domestic violence dispute is that of child custody.
 While New Jersey family courts are of the opinion that children of divorced parents should spend as much time as possible with both parents after a divorce, this understanding can change greatly when domestic violence becomes a factor.

-Below, we will discuss exactly how domestic violence can affect your Bergen County child custody agreement, and what options you have at your disposal for dealing with such a situation.
+Below, we will discuss how domestic violence can affect your Bergen County child custody agreement, and what options you have at your disposal for dealing with such a situation.

 False Accusations of Domestic Violence and Your Bergen County Child Custody Agreement